ibmresilient/resilient-community-apps/fn_risk_fabric/README.md

 ### Example Create Incidents with Action Plans

-This example script will create incidents for any Risk Fabric Action Plan that is attached to a Queue (--queue) called "resilient".
+The create_incidents_action_plan.py example python script located in the fn_risk_fabric/util directory will create incidents in Resilient with an incident type of "Action Plan" for any Risk Fabric Action Plans assigned to the "resilient" queue.

-It will also add a comment to the Action Plan record with the Resilient Incident ID.
-Be sure to use an existing Incident Type or create one within Resilient.
+To use this script, first make sure that an "Action Plan" Incident Type is created in Resilient.
+To check this, go to "Customization Settings" and click on "Incident Types" tab and make sure "Action Plan" is in the list of Incident Types.
+If not, then add it.

+Use the following command to add "Action Plan" incidents to Resilient:

     python create_incidents_action_plans.py --itype "Action Plan" --queue resilient

+When the incident is created, a comment to the Action Plan record in Risk Fabric will be made with the Resilient Incident ID.

 ### Example Create Incidents with Risk Models

 This example script will create Resilient incidents for Risk Models limited (--limit) to 10 records.
 Be sure to use an existing Incident Type or create one within Resilient.

+The create_incidents_risk_model.py example python script located in the fn_risk_fabric/util directory will create incidents in Resilient with an incident type of "Risk Model" for any Risk Fabric Risk Models with a limit of 10 records.

+To use this script, first make sure that an "Risk Model" Incident Type is created in Resilient.
+To check this, go to "Customization Settings" and click on "Incident Types" tab and make sure "Risk Model" is in the list of Incident Types.
+If not, then add it.

+Use the following command to add "Risk Model" incidents to Resilient:

     python create_incidents_risk_models.py --itype "Risk Model" --limit 10